georgeabr/LSP-settings-sublime/README.md

 3. Install Sublime package - LSP (for intellisense, etc.).
 https://packagecontrol.io/packages/LSP
 4. Edit the LSP settings file.
 In Sublime menu: `Preferences -> Package settings -> LSP -> Settings`.
-5. Contents of file `LSP.sublime-settings` can be copied over the settings file in previous step.
+5. Contents of file `LSP.sublime-settings` in this repo can be copied over the settings file in previous step.

 Happy coding.